KellyBrewer/Dunaif_Lab/README.md

 # Dunaif_Lab
-This repository contain material for Dunaif Laboratory for public sharing.
+This repository contains material for Dunaif Laboratory for public sharing.